SarvarKh/ofn-wiki/Angular-and-OFN.md

 These one-off controllers (and their associated services) act as global singletons, and can be referenced by anything, anywehre.

-### Always render in Angular
-It can be tempting to attempt to hybridize Rails and Angular, e.g. rendering with ERB, or injecting data using ng-init. **DON'T**.

-When building an Angular page, Rails should be responsible for rendering basic HTML, injecting appropriate initialization data using the appropriate helpers, and providing any necessary Ajax endpoints.
-Angular must be responsible for all view logic, rendering, data-manipulation etc.

 ### Dereferencing
 We're making heavy use of a technique called Dereferencing.
 Javascript allows circular references: